h15200/notes/docker-and-k8.md

 - Containers are runtime environments.
 Usually run only a single main process in one Docker container.
 - One container provides one service in your project.
+If you only need one container, `Docker build` suffices
 - It is not unusual to have multiple containers running each process that rely on each other.
-- Rather than manually coordinating the creation of these containers at run time, we can use docker-compose to coordinate them using a `YAML` file.
+- Rather than manually coordinating the creation of these containers at run time, we can use the `docker-compose` file to coordinate them using a `YAML` file.
+- use `Docker compose` to run the instructions in `compose.yaml` file to run and coordinate multiple containers and dependencies

 ## YAML - "YAML Ain't Markup Language"